Japan Subway Systems: Osaka Subway

 The main hub stations are Namba Station which connects with 3 lines - the Midosuji Line, the Sennichimae Line and the Yotsubashi Line and Umeda which also connects with 3 lines: Umeda Station is on the Midosuji Line and nearby are Higashi-Umeda Station on the Tanimachi Line and Nishi-Umeda Station, which is on the Yotsubashi Line.

 The Icoca card is an IC smart card which can be used on the JR West network in western Japan (Osaka, Kyoto, Kobe, Nara, etc).
 The Icoca card is interoperable with the Suica card (see above) and can therefore be used on the JR East system in Tokyo and in Sendai.
+In fact, since 2012 all IC cards issued in Japan's regions can be used in any other region, which is great news for the traveler in Japan.

 Fares on the Osaka subway system presently range from 200 to 350 yen with children's fares roughly half that.